3-year-old pushed into Lake Michigan has died, family source says

 The boy was pushed into the water off Navy Pier in the early afternoon of Sept.
 19, according to police reports.

 The boy was in the care of his grandmother before the incident, reports show.
-When his grandmother went upstairs to change, the boy’s aunt, 34-year-old Victoria Moreno, took him out of the home, a police source told WGN.
+When his grandmother went upstairs to change, the boy’s aunt, 34-year-old Victoria Moreno, took him out of the home, a police source told FOX 8’s sister station, WGN.

 An incident report said Moreno initially told police she was a witness before admitting she was the boy’s aunt.
 She said she brought him to Navy Pier to “go on the rides,” the report said, but he was “acting up” so she “let go of his shirt and [he] fell in the water.”